 Another direction of research concerns algorithmic properties for orders.
-Indeed, by using recursive functions (in the sense of computability theory), it is not hard to construct left-orders on $F_n$ such that the problem of comparison of elements is undecidable, {\em i.e.} there is no algorithm that, on every input consisting of a pair of elements $g,h$ in $F_n$, decides whether $f \prec g$ or not.
-This is of course not the case for higher-rank, Abelian groups, yet in both cases the spaces of left-orders are just Cantor sets.
+Indeed, using recursive functions (in the sense of computability theory), it is not hard to construct left-orders on $F_n$ such that the problem of elements comparison is undecidable, that is, there is no algorithm that, for every input consisting of a pair of elements $f,g$ in $F_n$, can decide whether $f \prec g$ or not.
+Of course, this cannot be the case for left-orders on higher-rank Abelian groups, yet in both cases, the spaces of left-orders are Cantor sets.